shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The 5th code cell of the IPython notebook we are dealing with three issues:

 - Looking at the distribution of the training data and plotting its histogram.
 An important question I asked myself is if we want to assume that the input data class is a random variable (has a pdf).
 If it does we can use the input data to try to estimate this pdf and use it to modify the cross entropy function (we use Pr(y|X)*Pr(X) and not just Pr(y|X)).
 I think it is logical to assume that we can say something about the a-priori distribution of the traffic signs: for example there are surly more 'Yield' signs than 'Wild animals crossing' signs.
-But I left this question open and coded the two options: one that assume an a-priori distribution (use_a_priory_dist=1, this is the default) and the seconed does not (use_a_priory_dist=0).
+But I left this question open and coded the two options: one that assume an a-priori distribution (use_a_priory_dist=1, this is the default) and the second does not (use_a_priory_dist=0).
 I got better results when I used the a-priori distribution.
 - Balancing the training data: We see from the histogram that there are class that are poorly represented compare to other class (class 0 Vs class 1 for example).
 We would like to train on a balanced data so the CNN we train on all the input class.
 We gave the option to balance the data (balance_en=1, this is the default).
 What we did is to make sure each class will have at least "class_minimal_val" samples.
 "class_minimal_val" is set to be the value of the average+std of the original samples.
 For each class we calculate by what factor we have multiply **each sample** from this class.
 Each new sample is also jittered from the original sample (rotation+zoom+shift)
 - Generating "fake data": we wanted to give the option to increase the number of input samples we have (add_fake_data_en=1, this is the default).
 This will give the CNN more data to work on and should result in a better error rate.
 We understand that an important difference between the different inputs of the same class can be due to rotation, zomoming and shifting.
 Those are easy to create synthetically, therefore we increased the samples by a factor of 2 (configurable).
 Each new sample is jittered from the original sample (rotation+zoom+shift).
 An example of the "fake data" was given before in "Exploratory visualization of the dataset".